Restor-Foundation/tcd/docs/training.md

 ## Semantic Segmentation

 We provide training code for UNet and Segformer models.
-UNet is a classic architecture that is well understood and - in our case - performs well.
+UNet is a classic architecture that is well understood, has no licesning issues, and - in our case - performs well.
 Segformer is a newer transformer-based architecture.
-It has a stricter license than UNet as provided by Nvidia, though users can apply for a license to use it for commercial purposes.
-Thus we recommend that by default you only use the segformer models for personal and research use.
+It has a stricter license than UNet as provided by Nvidia, though users can apply (to NVIDIA) to use it for commercial purposes.
+Thus we recommend that you only use the segformer models for personal and research use.

 ## Resuming training

+!!! warning

     Model training resumption is supported for instance segmentation models only, currently.
 There is a known bug with state-loading with Pytorch Lightning which causes losses to spike after resuming training - we're looking into this and will push a fix when we determine what the problem is.
 For now, if a segmentation training jobs fails it needs to be started from scratch.

 To resume training, pass `model.resume=1` to the training script and set the output directory to the folder that stored the last checkpoint.
 Note that if you want to override something like the number of iterations (e.g. to continue training), you need to edit the config file that is stored in the output folder (all the hyperparamters will be reloaded from that file with the assumption that you just want to resume a run that crashed for some reason).
 Double check in the logs that the model training restarts from the expected iteration.